soniaaparedees/eco280-data-analysis/README.md

 # Running the analysis

-Please run `import.rmd` to import data.
+Please run `import.Rmd` to import data.
 Then run `data_analysis.Rmd` for the analysis.